maidis/coreutils-cpp/README.md

 # coreutils-cpp

 [The GNU Core Utilities](https://www.gnu.org/software/coreutils/) are the basic file, shell and text manipulation utilities of the GNU operating system.
 These are the core utilities which are expected to exist on every operating system.
+[Mirror of coreutils' repository](https://github.com/coreutils/coreutils).

 [coreutils-cpp](https://github.com/maidis/coreutils-cpp) is a project that aims to reimplement GNU Core Utilities in Modern C++.